There is only one great thing

 Answering the call to the spirits may be gradual, sudden or even on again, off again.
 For me it has been a continuum of finding my way in a very secular culture and answering the spirits on ever stronger and deeper levels of commitment.
 There were no shamans available to train me as a child.
 My maternal grandmother taught me about herbs, migrating birds and vegetarianism.
 My mother insisted we see osteopathic doctors so there were some alternative medicines around me, but I had to come to California to find earth-based healing and shamanism.

-The trail led me to Evelyn Eaton, O’Shinnah Fast Wolf, Raymond Stone and finally to Michael Harner and Sandra Ingerman.
+The trail led me to my teachers Evelyn Eaton, O’Shinnah Fast Wolf, Raymond Stone and finally to Michael Harner and Alicia Gates.
 They pointed the way for me but the discipline and dedication of fully answering the call was up to me.
 A Chinese proverb tells us “teachers open the door but you must enter by yourself.”

 The helping spirits also have a large role in the inner calls we hear.
 In shamanism there is the understanding that it is the spirits who choose and make the shaman.